Shotgunosine/shotgunosine.github.io/contents/leadership.md

 ## Vision

-An integrated understanding of mental illness that incoproates neurobiological insights while respecting the uniquely personal and subjective experience of these symptoms.
+An integrated understanding of mental illness that incorporates neurobiological insights while respecting the uniquely personal and subjective experience of these symptoms.
+Plainly, an understanding of mental illness

 ## Core Values and Principles

 - Honesty: We can't move forward if we're not standing on firm ground.
-We have to be honest with ourselves and with each other about what our evidence supports.
+We have to be honest with ourselves and with each other about what our evidence supports and what else could explain our observations.
 *Ask questions fearlessly.
 Always admit mistakes.*

 - Communication: Open communication [stops most problems before they start](https://tvtropes.org/pmwiki/pmwiki.php/Main/PoorCommunicationKills).